User Community Service Desk Downloads

 lineageFromPastNDays*

-At first execution, set it to a reasonably small value (1-2 days).
-This will help you estimate the lineage calculation duration for a longer period.
+At first run, set this to a reasonably small value (1-2 days).
+This will help you estimate how long the lineage calculation would take for a longer period.

-The maximum value is currently limited to 100 days.
+Currently, the maximum value is limited to 100 days.

 includeDatabases